 A brief history of HTTP

-Since its original conception, as a protocol with one single method (GET) and returning only HTML pages, the HTTP protocol went through several revisions.
+HTTP's original conception was a protocol with a single method (GET) and returning only HTML pages, and has since undergone several revisions.
 The first documented version was HTTP/0.9 in 1991, corresponding to the original version.
 Very simple, it has a rudimentary search capability via the HTML

-<isindex> element and an extension of the URL using the '?' character.
+<isindex> element and an extension of the URL using the '

-Then, in 1992, a version was published that became, with some minor changes, HTTP/1.0 (finalized in RFC 1945 in May 1996).
-One major improvement over the previous version was the ability to transmit files of different types, like images, videos, scripts, CSS documents, and so on, instead of only HTML files: this is achieved by using MIME types in conjunction with the
+In 1992, a version was published that later became, with minor changes, HTTP/1.0 (finalized with RFC 1945 in May 1996).
+One major improvement was the ability to transmit files of different types, like images, videos, scripts, stylesheets, instead of only HTML files, by using MIME types in conjunction with the

-In 1995, the IETF began developing a new version of HTTP, which would become HTTP/1.1.
-It quickly spread into wide usage, and it was officially standardized in 1997 in RFC 2068, with minor fixes in RFC 2616 two years later.
+In 1995, the IETF began developing a new version of HTTP, which became HTTP/1.1.
+It quickly spread into wide usage, and was officially standardized in 1997 with RFC 2068, and received minor fixes in RFC 2616 two years later.

-HTTP/1.1 brought the ability to reuse established connections for subsequent requests, greatly improving the performance of the protocol by lowering the latency between them; this is especially useful with complex HTML documents that need to fetch several subsequent files, like images or style sheets.
+Connection: keep-alive, which allowed reuse of established TCP connections for subsequent requests with, greatly improving performance by lowering the latency between them.
+This is especially useful with complex HTML documents that fetch multiple resources, like images and stylesheets.
 It also brought the

-Host: header, which allows a single server, listening on a specific port, to receive requests for several websites; this paved the way for colocating numerous websites on one single server, greatly reducing the cost of hosting.
+Host: header, which allows a single server, listening on a specific port, to serve requests for different websites; this paved the way for collocating numerous websites on one server, greatly reducing the cost of hosting.

 Since then, the HTTP protocol evolved by adding new headers, defining new behaviors without the need to fundamentally change the protocol.
 Unknown headers are simply ignored by servers or clients.

 HTTP/1.1 is currently being revised by the IETF HTTPbis Working Group, and its successor HTTP/2 is currently being deployed worldwide.

 HTTP request methods